tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 *of our*<br>
 *our trip.*<br>

-By using the words before and after other words, the computer gains a better understanding of context.
+Ngrams give us more context by looking at how the meaning changes when considering adjacent groups of words instead of single words.
 The word *hammer* in this instance has bigrams of *Let's hammer* and *hammer out*.
 The words *Let's* and *out* gives context that *hammer* in this instance is being used as a verb.

 If instead our sentence were *I need the hammer*, then having the word *the* preceding the word *hammer* will give the context that hammer in this case is a noun, thus an entirely different context.